19. Integration with Kubernetes

 19.1.
 Topology and CPU Manager

-Robin Cloud Native Platform integrates with the Kubernetes Topology Manager and CPU Manager to support Non-Uniform Memory Access (NUMA) aware CPU allocation, Single Root I/O Virtualization (SR-IOV) devices, dedicated CPU allocation and FPGA devices for deployments using YAML files and/or Helm charts.
-This integration enables users to run workloads, such as telecommunication applications, that are latency-sensitive in native Kubernetes environments.
+Robin Cloud Native Platform integrates with the Kubernetes Topology Manager and CPU Manager to support Non-Uniform Memory Access (NUMA) aware CPU allocation, Single Root I/O Virtualization (SR-IOV) devices, dedicated CPU allocation and FPGA devices for deployments using YAML files and Helm charts.
+This integration enables you to run workloads, such as telecommunication applications, that are latency-sensitive in native Kubernetes environments.

-Moreover in environments where Robin Bundles cannot be used due to a preference for homegrown standardized Helm charts, operators, or YAMLs, the integration of the Topology and CPU Manager enables users to utilize the advanced networking and compute features supported by Bundles in a native Kubernetes environment.
-To support this, Robin provides special annotations for adding multiple interfaces and devices in Helm charts.
+In environments where you cannot use Robin Bundles due to a preference for homegrown standardized Helm charts, operators, or YAMLs, the integration of the Topology Manager and CPU Manager enables you to utilize the advanced networking and compute features supported by Bundles in a native Kubernetes environments.
+To support this, Robin CNP provides special annotations for adding multiple interfaces and devices in Helm charts.

 The following are advantages of the integration: